Two soldiers fall in building collapse near Gaza's Philadelphi Corridor

 (Photo: IDF)

-Rozenwald was interviewed a year ago, by Israel's public broadcaster Kan after returning home for a brief break.
-He said, among other things: "It’s a joy to come home, to my wife and my dog.
+Rozenwald was interviewed last year by Israel's public broadcaster Kan after returning home for a brief break in which he shared his experiences.
+"It’s a joy to come home, to my wife and my dog.
 My wife is also pregnant, and first of all, she is the real hero.
 She coped and gave me the peace of mind to focus and deal with everything we faced.
-Of course, I missed my parents, my friends, and my siblings."
+Of course, I missed my parents, my friends and my siblings.

-He added at the time: "We’ve spent many Shabbats in various locations in the Gaza Strip, but we understand the importance of what we’re doing.
-Our battalion is fighting in the northern part of the Strip.
+"We’ve spent many Shabbats in various locations in the Gaza Strip, but we understand the importance of what we’re doing.
+Our battalion is fighting in the northern part of Gaza.
 We go into houses, and it’s simply unbelievable.
-In every house, there are weapons and explosives—mortar shells next to a baby’s bed or explosives under the bed.
-There are also unfortunate people in the Strip, I’m certain of that, but ultimately, when it’s everywhere, there’s simply no choice.
+In every house, there are weapons and explosives—mortar shells next to a baby’s crib or explosives under the bed.
+There are also uninvolved people in Gaza, I’m certain of that, but ultimately, when it’s everywhere, there’s simply no choice.
 It’s painful to hear accusations against the fighters."

 "I share the grief of bereaved families and hope that all the hostages will return home as soon as possible, down to the very last one," he said.
 "We’ve been through tough times as a country and as a people, and I think we’ve been forcibly reminded that we have no other homeland.
 Let’s preserve the unifying discourse."